 - Adding a customized 404 page that encourages navigation within the rest of your website

 - Adding fresh content regularly

-- Improving website’s speed
+- Improving the website’s speed

 - Ensuring all links are working properly

-- Optimizing internal linking structure
+- Optimizing the internal linking structure

 - Using updated plugins